It’s Not Like Buying a Guitar

-There are two main types of pianos, Verticals and Grands.
-Verticals are the pianos placed upright (vertically) against a wall.
-Grands are the wing or kidney–shaped pianos.
+There are two main types of pianos, Upright Pianos and Grand Pianos.
+Uprights are the pianos placed upright (vertically) against a wall.
+Grand pianos are the wing or kidney–shaped instruments.

-Both verticals and grands come in various sizes.
-Verticals are measured by their height, grands by their length.
+Both upright pianos and grand pianos come in various sizes.
+Uprights are measured by their height; grands by their length.
 These measurements dictate the size of the two most crucial elements of the piano–the length of the strings and the vibrating area of the soundboard.
 An important point to remember: between two pianos of equal quality, longer strings and a larger soundboard will mean a bigger sound and better tone quality.

-There are three modern types of vertical pianos:
+There are three modern types of upright pianos:

 The depth (about 25") and width (about 58") is roughly the same between the three.

-Spinet pianos are no longer made, and that should tell you something.
-They are mentioned here because they were made right up until the end of the 20th century and a lot of them are still on the used market.
+Spinet pianos were made right up until the end of the 20th century and a lot of them are still on the used market.
 Most pianists feel the spinet’s tiny size–which dictates very short strings and a small soundboard–limits it as an effective musical instrument.
 The small case also forces a compromise in a spinet’s action which makes it less responsive, harder to play and, often, problematic.
-Of the three vertical types, the spinet is certainly the least desirable.
+Of the three upright piano types, the spinet is certainly the least desirable.

 Note: One of the main reasons spinet pianos are no longer made is the recent availability of inexpensive digital pianos.
 A digital can certainly be a good choice for a beginner, especially compared to a spinet.
 I’m not talking about one of these little keyboards you see at the electronic mega–stores, or at the buying clubs.
 I’m talking about a digital with pedals and an action that mimics that of an acoustic piano.
 No, I don’t think a digital sounds and plays like a concert grand, but that’s not the point.
 A good one will sound and play better than about 95% of the spinets left on the market.

-Console pianos are the best selling vertical piano because they fit in most home floor plans and feature designer cabinets in every style from cherry French Provincials to sleek, ebony Continentals.
+Console pianos are excellent selling upright pianos because they fit in most homes and feature designer cabinets in every style from cherry French Provincials to sleek, ebony Continentals.
 Console cases are large enough for a reasonably sized action and soundboard as well as longer strings.
 Although they usually lack a really “big” sound, they still meet most of the criteria that define an acceptable piano.
-The console is the piano that most American buyers will buy.
-It’s a good mix of sound, touch and style at an affordable price.

-Studios are, on average, the best of the verticals in terms of sound quality and touch.
+Studios are, on average, the best upright pianos in terms of sound quality and touch.
 Because the taller case allows longer string lengths and large soundboard areas, they’re the closest thing to a grand piano you’ll find among uprights.
-For the advanced musician that hasn’t the space (or money) for a grand, or for anyone that simply wants to buy the best vertical piano possible, this is the piano of choice.
+For the advance musician that hasn’t the space (or money) for a grand, or for anyone that simply wants to buy the best upright piano possible, this is the piano of choice.

-An important point to remember: the only real size difference between verticals is in height.
+An important point to remember: the only real size difference between upright pianos is height.
 Depth and width are virtually the same.
-A studio takes up no more floor space than a spinet, so your choice of which vertical to buy will most likely come down to price or styling, not how much room you have.
+A studio takes up no more floor space than a spinet, so your choice of which vertical to buy will most likely come down to price or styling - not how much room you have.

 The image that most often comes to mind when people think of pianos is the big, black, grand piano.
 Although the word “grand” is usually synonymous with “large,” in the context of “grand piano,” the word refers to the shape of the instrument, not the size.